Raraph84/Infinite-Minecraft-Players-POC/README.md

 You can build Paper from [its repository](https://github.com/PaperMC/Paper)
 Or download it from [its website](https://papermc.io/downloads/paper)
-And replace it in `proxy/`

-You can build Paper with [their buildtools](https://www.spigotmc.org/wiki/buildtools/)
-And replace it in `server-template/` and `server-plugin/libs/`
+And replace it in `server-template/`

-### Java Websocket

-You can build or download the Java websocket lib on [its repository](https://github.com/TooTallNate/Java-WebSocket) And replace it in `server-plugin/libs/`

-### SLF4J

-SLF4J API and Simple is required by Java websocket to run without errors on the Spigot (probably already built in BungeeCord)
-You can build the jars on [its repository](https://github.com/qos-ch/slf4j)
-Or download them on mvnrepository : [SLF4J API](https://mvnrepository.com/artifact/org.slf4j/slf4j-api) and [SLF4J Simple](https://mvnrepository.com/artifact/org.slf4j/slf4j-simple)
-And replace them in `server-plugin/libs/`

 ### Proxy plugin

-You can import `proxy-plugin/` into an IDE like IntelliJ as a Maven project Then run the default Maven goal and replace the jar in `proxy/plugins/` by the one you built in `proxy-plugin/target`
+You can import `proxy-plugin/` into an IDE like IntelliJ as a Maven project
+Then run the default Maven goal and the jar will be built in `proxy/plugins/`

 ### Server plugin

-You can import `server-plugin/` into an IDE like IntelliJ as a Maven project Then run the default Maven goal and replace the jar in `server-template/plugins/` by the one you built in `server-plugin/target`
+You can import `server-plugin/` into an IDE like IntelliJ as a Maven project
+Then run the default Maven goal and the jar will be built in `server-template/plugins/`

 ### WorldEdit